JuliaNLSolvers/NLsolve.jl/README.md

 # Fine tunings

-Two algorithms are currently available.
-The choice between the two is achieved by setting the optional `method` argument of `nlsolve`.
+Three algorithms are currently available.
+The choice between these is achieved by setting the optional `method` argument of `nlsolve`.
 The default algorithm is the trust region method.